Tangent functor on microformal morphisms, and non-linear pullbacks for forms and cohomology: Introduction

+The tangent and antitangent thick morphisms $T\F$, $T\Psi$, $\Pi T\F$ and $\Pi T\Psi$ are fiberwise in a suitable sense.
+(In particular, they are morphisms over an ordinary map that is the `core' of a given thick morphism rather than over the thick morphism itself, see Section~\ref{sec.tang}).

+Since functions in $\fun(\Pi TM)$ in the case of ordinary manifolds can be identified with differential forms $\O(M)$, and for supermanifolds they are by definition the Bernstein--Leites pseudodifferential forms, we in particular obtain non-linear pullbacks on such forms.
+We show that these non-linear maps are compatible with the de Rham differentials and induce non-linear transformations on de Rham cohomology.

-The crucial role in the main construction is played by natural diffeomorphisms involving the cotangent bundle.
-They were first discovered by W.~M.~Tulczyjew~\cite{tulczyjew:1977} in a special case and then by K.~C.~H.~Mackenzie and P.~Xu~\cite{mackenzie:bialg} for the general case (also by J.-P.~Dufour in an unpublished work).
-See also~\cite{mackenzie:diffeomorphisms}.
-Their version for supermanifolds, in particular involving the parity reversion $\Pi$, was established in~\cite{tv:graded}.
-We are recalling these diffeomorphisms in the most explicit form best suiting our needs, making a particular stress on the relations between tangent and cotangent bundles with various parity reversed combinations.
-This takes most of the paper.
-After these questions are elaborated, the desired application to thick morphisms follows easily.
+Important role in our construction is played by a natural diffeomorphism involving the cotangent bundle $T^*E$ of a vector bundle $E$.
+It was discovered by W.~M.~Tulczyjew~\cite{tulczyjew:1977} for $E=TM$ and by K.~C.~H.~Mackenzie and P.~Xu~\cite{mackenzie:bialg} in the general case (see also~\cite{mackenzie:diffeomorphisms})\,\footnote{Also considered in an unpublished text by J.-P.~Dufour; I thank J.~Grabowski for sharing it with me.}.
+Their generalization to supermanifolds was established in~\cite{tv:graded}.
+Also in~\cite{tv:graded}, we introduced an analog for the anticotangent bundle $\Pi T^*E$.